CT-Bound: Robust Boundary Detection From Noisy Images Via Hybrid Convolution and Transformer Neural Networks: Abstract

 \section{Abstract}

-We present CT-Bound, a fast boundary estimation method for noisy images using a hybrid Convolution and Transformer neural network.
-The proposed architecture decomposes boundary estimation into two tasks: local detection and global regularization of image boundaries.
-It first estimates a parametric representation of boundary structures only using the input image within a small receptive field and then refines the boundary structure in the parameter domain without accessing the input image.
-Because of this, a part of the network can be easily trained using naive, synthetic images and still generalized to real images, and the entire architecture is computationally efficient as the boundary refinement is non-iterative and not in the image domain.
-Compared with the previous highest accuracy methods, our experiment shows that CT-Bound is 100 times faster, producing comparably accurate, high-quality boundary and color maps.
-We also demonstrate that CT-Bound can produce boundary and color maps on real captured images without extra fine-tuning and real-time boundary map and color map videos at ten frames per second. \blfootnote{\textcopyright 2024 IEEE.
-Personal use of this material is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.}
+We present CT-Bound, a robust and fast boundary detection method for very noisy images using a hybrid Convolution and Transformer neural network.
+The proposed architecture decomposes boundary estimation into two tasks: local detection and global regularization.
+During the local detection, the model uses a convolutional architecture to predict the boundary structure of each image patch in the form of a pre-defined local boundary representation, the field-of-junctions (FoJ)~\cite{verbin2021field}.
+Then, it uses a feed-forward transformer architecture to globally refine the boundary structures of each patch to generate an edge map and a smoothed color map simultaneously.
+Our quantitative analysis shows that CT-Bound outperforms the previous best algorithms in edge detection on very noisy images.
+It also increases the edge detection accuracy of FoJ-based methods while having a 3-time speed improvement.
+Finally, we demonstrate that CT-Bound can produce boundary and color maps on real captured images without extra fine-tuning and real-time boundary map and color map videos at ten frames per second.